rauc/rauc/docs/reference.rst

 RAUC's :ref:`data-directory <data-directory>`.
 When the data directory is enabled, the file ``<data-directory>/central.raucs`` is used to store information for all slots.
+The same file is also used for storing :ref:`system status <system-status>` information.
 If no shared partition is available, RAUC can store the status file as ``/slot.raucs`` on each slot that contains a writable filesystem.
 Slots without a writable filesystem will not have any status data stored in this case.